Stacey Kigar, PhD

 Research

-Mental illness rarely has a single cause; risk accumulates across a lifetime, and yet some people exposed to early adversity develop disorders while others stay well.
-I use the immune system as a window into how early-life stress is written into the brain and body, tracing that signal from development, through adult stress reactivity, into later-life aging.
+Mental illness rarely has a single cause; risk accumulates across the lifespan.
+Some people exposed to early adversity develop disorders while others stay well.
+I use the immune system as a window into brain-body mechanisms influenced by early life stress.
+My research traces that signal from development, through adult stress reactivity, into later-life aging.

 The question

 Mental illness rarely has a single cause.
-Think of vulnerability as a Jenga tower: heredity, early development, and life experience each shift a brick.
-Some towers absorb the losses and stand; others reach a tipping point and fall.
-My work focuses on one especially load-bearing brick — early-life stress — to understand who is susceptible, who is resilient, and why.
+Think of vulnerability as a Jenga tower: heredity, early development, and life experience each remove a brick.
+Some towers absorb the losses and remain standing; others reach a tipping point and fall.
+My work focuses on one especially load-bearing brick—early-life stress—to understand who is susceptible, who is resilient, and why.

 EARLY LIFE